Tell us about your search experience on the TGA website - complete our short survey

 The Essential Principles

-Applies to all medical devices - Principle 4 - Long-term safety (this Principle refers to the intended lifetime of the device, however long or short that may be.)
+Applies to all medical devices - Principle 4 - Long-term safety.
+Applies to all medical devices for the intended lifetime of the devices, however long or short that may be.

-Applies to physical-form medical devices that are not just software, data, virtual anatomical models, or a service - Principle 8 - Infection and microbial contamination
+Applies to physical-form medical devices.
+Does not apply to devices that are just software, data, virtual anatomical models, or a service - Principle 8 - Infection and microbial contamination.

-Applies to physical-form medical devices that are not software, data, virtual anatomical models, or a service - Principle 9 - Construction and environmental properties
+Applies to physical-form medical devices.
+Applies to physical-form medical devices.
+Does not apply to devices that are just software, data, virtual anatomical models, or a service - Principle 9 - Construction and environmental properties.

 Applies to medical devices (including software devices) that have a measuring function as defined in Regulation 1.4.
 This Principle does not apply to IVD medical devices. - Principle 11 - Protection against radiation Applies to medical devices that generate radiation as part of their intended purpose

-- Principle 12 - Medical devices connected to or equipped with an energy source Applies to active medical devices
+- Principle 12 - Medical devices connected to or equipped with an energy source.
+This includes all active medical devices (including software).

 Applies to all IVD medical devices